Art and Mind: Reading Group

 We welcome interested Undergraduates as well as other Postgraduates and PhD students that want to share some thoughts and expand their readings on art and mind.
 We also look forward to proposals for further readings and artistic examples

-The materials will be philosophical papers/book chapters linked to artistic pieces (music recordings or link to them, pictures, videos, literary pieces, etc.) distributed through our mailing list.
+The materials will be philosophical papers/book chapters linked to artistic pieces (music recordings or link to them, pictures, videos, literary pieces, etc) distributed through our mailing list.

 Contact: Giulia Lorenzi to receive further information, be added to the mailing list and get the link to participate.

-Nietzsche Reading Group
+Early Chinese Philosophy Reading Group